 “ASOS is a treasure-trove for reasonably-priced eyewear,” says Silberman.
 Although ASOS stocks other brands such as Quay, Aldo, and Rayban, she actually recommends their in-house brand: ASOS Design.
 “I’ve purchased several pairs from them lately and have been consistently impressed,” she says.
 The pair she owns sold out, but the same frames are still available in white, mint, and also a funky purple ombré.
-These 70s-inspired frames only cost $19, but Silberman says, “To me, they look as good as designer pairs.”
+These 70s-inspired frames cost less than $10, but Silberman says, “To me, they look as good as designer pairs.”
 (It’s worth mentioning that while they claim to have “good UV protection,” according to the brand’s description, they do not include a percentage or category of protection, so perhaps these should be used just for the style.)

 Chantel Davis, founder of Castamira, calls this Amazon pair her “personal favorite” because for the cost, they’re “pretty durable” and instantly take “a casual beach day to the next level.”
 She says they give her a “boss-babe look,” which makes them worthwhile for her.
 They’re not polarized and don’t provide UV protection, but due to the extremely dark lenses, they’ll block out lots of light, say, if you want to take a nap on the beach.
 And they come in four other colors, including purple, tortoiseshell, and a black gradient, if the matte black is too severe for you.